Year of Call:

 - Buchanan Prize (Lincoln’s Inn)

-- Lord Denning Scholarship (Lincoln’s Inn)
+- Lord Denning Scholarship with accommodation award (Lincoln’s Inn)

 - Hardwicke Entrance Award (Lincoln’s Inn)

 - Kouba Essay Prize for best paper on European Integration (University of Michigan Law School)

 - Grotius Fellowship (University of Michigan Law School)

 - Hollond Fund full-fee scholarship for graduate study (Trinity College, Cambridge)

 - Tripos College Examination Prize (Trinity College, Cambridge)